mauriziopaul/flu-diallel/README.md

 ## Summary

 This respository contains data and code required to reproduce analysis for an infection diallel, using influenza A virus (H1N1) in inbred and F1 mice (n=1,043).
-The working title for this project is: "Diallel analysis reveals _Mx1_-dependent and _Mx1_-independent effects on response to influenza A virus in mice".
-Our manuscript is provisionally accepted for publication.
+The title for this project is: "Bayesian diallel analysis reveals _Mx1_-dependent and _Mx1_-independent effects on response to influenza A virus in mice".
+Our manuscript has been published in _G3_: [http://www.g3journal.org/content/8/2/427](http://www.g3journal.org/content/8/2/427).

 This repository may be updated post-publication.
 A static version of the data, software, and scripts used to analyze this data is available at DOI: [10.5281/zenodo.293015](http://dx.doi.org/10.5281/zenodo.293015).